uqlibrary/technology-training/OpenRefine/openrefine.md

 4. You can also try changing the clustering method being used – which ones work well?
 Do they identify extra clusters?

 > The best clustering algorithm will depend on the kind of data your are processing.
+For more information of available algorithms, see the [documentation page on clustering methods](https://docs.openrefine.org/manual/cellediting#clustering-methods).

 ### Transformations